 3.1 This Agreement terminates automatically in the event of (1) bankruptcy or insolvency of either party; (2) sale of the business of either party.

 4.1 The COMPANY may wish to delay, suspend or cancel a set video production date.
-Each of these outcomes — if requested 48 hours prior to the scheduled shoot date, will incur a reasonable cancellation fee between $400 to $1,900 (AUD) as to be compensated by the COMPANY to the CONTRACTOR.
-The exact amount will be determined by the CONTRACTOR due to the unique requirements and production resources that must be cancelled.
+Each of these outcomes — if requested 48 hours prior to the scheduled shoot date, will incur a reasonable cancellation fee of 20% of the project total as to be compensated by the COMPANY to the CONTRACTOR.
+The purpose of this is aforementioned fee is to cover all production related expenses associated with the project that had been pre-booked for the day of production.
+This includes (but is not limited to): location, studio booking, performance talent, video crew holds, catering, permits, and external video equipment bookings.

 5.1 The initial deposit (invoice amount) made by the COMPANY to the CONTRACTOR is a non-refundable amount, allocated by the CONTRACTOR toward the pre-production process of the work.